Tuesday, December 31, 2013

 Our roving parson engaged in deep, personal ministry as well.
 Keith no doubt offered solace to young William Randolph’s youngest sister, Mary Isham Randolph (c1718-c1772).
 If sordid accounts are true, she had must have been traumatized when her family is to have slain her child and the slave overseer she’d eloped with in 1732.
 Mary, in some disgrace, had likely returned to Tuckahoe Plantation ... in upper reaches of Henrico sectioned off as Goochland County in 1728.
 [See earlier post Young Fellows upon Wrong Pursuits.]
 One account painted Mary as "scorned and derided for her mesalliance."
 [Italics in the original, see Virginia Council Journals 1726-1753, pg.
 395.]

 At perhaps age thirty-seven, Keith was more than twenty years older than the teen-aged widow.
-Church historian, Gail Raney Fleischaker, has Keith “romancing" Mary Isham Randolph.
+Gail Raney Fleischaker, a 7th-generation descendant of James Keith, has him “romancing" Mary Isham Randolph.
 [Here.]
 Another source alleges the pair were caught ‘in flagrante delicto.’
 Despite Keith's education and collateral lineage, the Randolphs deemed the Reverend – very likely without land of his own – as poor of a match for Mary as had been overseer Enoch Arden.
 From the heights of hierarchical, Virginia society, our cleric was in some regard simply a 'clerk.'

 "Ordered,